bvdwalt/clippy/README.md

 # Clippy

-A lightweight terminal-based clipboard history manager for Linux, built with Go and the Bubble Tea TUI framework.
+A lightweight terminal-based clipboard history manager, built with Go and the Bubble Tea TUI framework.

 ## Features